School of Science, Engineering and Environment

-- In your final year, you can choose from a selection of specialised biochemistry modules and complete your studies with a supervised research project in a subject of your choice
+Throughout your studies you will also choose from a selection of specialised biochemistry modules and complete your studies with a supervised research project in a subject of your choice.

 On this course, you will have the option to take an industry placement year between years two and three.
 Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.
 If you successfully complete a placement year as part of your studies, your degree will attain 'Advanced Degree Accreditation' by the Royal Society of Biology.